Why You Should Use an Offshore Company to Protect Your Assets

 You can transfer wealth to your children or other heirs in the following ways:

 - Assign rights over the assets of an offshore company to your children at any time (for example, through a Power of Attorney).
-In this way, although you retain ownership and control (as shareholder), it may be possible to manage and use assets without creditors being able to access them.
+In this way, although you retain ownership and control (as a shareholder), it may be possible to manage and use assets without creditors being able to access them.

 8. Ownership of overseas assets